-5550AP PHYSICS 2
+5550 AP PHYSICS 2

+Prerequisite: Completion of General Physics with an

-Prerequisite: Teacher recommendation and completion of Physics or AP Physics 1 with a C ot higher.
+A or higher with teacher recommendation OR Completion of AP Physics 1 with a B or higher with teacher recommendation.

 n this college-level algebra-based physics course, students will study major topics in physics outlined by College Board AP Physics 2 including: mechanics, thermodynamics, electrostatics, electrodynamics, electricity and magnetism, waves and optics, and modern physics.
 This course satisfies the "d" requirement for laboratory science for admission to UC schools.
 It is required that all students satisfactorily complete the lab component of this class, where some labs are scheduled during after-school hours.